sekrystal/Jabberwocky/README.md

 ## Troubleshooting & FAQ

-- **Screenshots not showing?**
-  Check spelling and extension.
-Files MUST be in `/screenshots`.
 - **snifferjs not active?**
   Check browser console for errors; confirm extension steps.
+ChatGPT can help with the rest!
 - **Afraid of the terminal?**
   Use VSCode or GitHub Desktop to install/run things with click buttons!